Julatten, Queensland: Geography

 Julatten is on the eastern edge of the Atherton Tableland (about 450 m above sea level).
-The steep north-eastern part of locality consists of protected areas being the Mount Lewis National Park and the Mowbray National Park.
+The steep north-eastern part of the locality consists of protected areas being the Mount Lewis National Park and the Mowbray National Park.

-The Mossman - Mount Molloy Road traverses the locality from the north-east on the coastal plain up to the south-west passing through the area of Julatten on the tableland.
+The Mossman - Mount Molloy Road (also known as the Rex Range Road) traverses the locality from the north-east on the coastal plain up to the south-west passing through the area of Julatten on the tableland.

 Julatten produces sugar cane and beef cattle and has barramundi farms.

 History

 The area, which was settled in the early 1920s and originally known as Bushy Creek, takes its name from the railway station, which in turn was named by the Queensland Railways Department and is an Aboriginal word meaning small creek.
 The railway was opened to Rumula on 5 December 1926.

 Bushy Creek State School opened on 27 August 1923.
 It was renamed Julatten State School in 1975.

+In 1926, Charles May of Mossman proposed that a road should be built across the Great Dividing Range to connect Julatten with Mossman.
+After difficulties in choosing a route, The Mossman - Mount Molloy Road was officially opened on 2 January 1949 by the Queensland Minister for Agriculture Harold Collins.
+It was also named the Rex Range Road in honour of R.D.
+Rex, the Chairman of Douglas Shire who persisted in his efforts to see the road built.
+In January 2020, a memorial to Charles May was established on a lookout.

 Euluma State School opened circa 1935 and closed circa 1951.